gmarcha/tf-ks-sample/README.md

 gcloud config set project "${PROJECT_ID}"
 ```

-Create a json key file from a service account configured with necessary permissions[^3].
+Create a json key file from a service account configured with necessary permissions.
 This script creates a service account, binds policies to it and generates a json key file for using it.
-Please read `/scripts/serviceaccount.sh` and `/scripts/serviceaccounts/*.sh` to create other policy bindings or generate key for an existing service account.
+Please read `/scripts/serviceaccount.sh` and `/scripts/serviceaccounts/*.sh` to create other policy bindings or generate key for an existing service account.[^3]

 ```bash
 export PROJECT_ID="MY_PROJECT"